isma3il-gharsallah/Jakarta_ERP/README.md

 - Add and list users dynamically.
 - Navigate between **Dashboard** and **Users** views.
 - Display user statistics with a dynamic doughnut chart.
+- **NEW**: View user Check-In and Check-Out times in a dynamic calendar (schedule view).

 ## Features

 - **Dashboard View**: Shows a dynamic doughnut chart representing Active and Inactive users using Chart.js.
 - **User Management**: Create and view users in a dynamic table.
+- **User Calendar**: Display a user's check-in and check-out events in a PrimeFaces Schedule (Calendar) component.
 - **Navigation**: Sidebar with live navigation without page reload using AJAX.
 - **Responsive Layout**: Flexbox layout with styled topbar, sidebar, and content section.
 - **Dynamic Content**: Pages are loaded dynamically using `ui:include` and managed by a `PageBean`.